University-of-Mons/sismic-tutorial/sismic-tutorial.md

 ```

-Because in the Cruise Control statechart needs a shared object (see later why), we need to instanciate it during the creation of the statechart.
+Because in the Cruise Control statechart needs a shared object (see later why), we need to instantiate it during the creation of the statechart.
 Because SISMIC initiate it by itself, and hence, without our shared object, we had to do a little trick to allow this.
 We created a "I initialize the context" step, that is executed before any other steps.
 Here is its definition and usage:

 ```py
 @when('I initialize the context')